leaningtech/labs/src/content/docs/cheerpj2/00-faq.md

 ## When compiling my application I see the message `Failure compiling MyFile.class`, but cheerpjfy continues to execute with no errors

 This means that it was not possible to use the new codegen.
-Cheerpj will use, for this class, the legacy codegen.
+CheerpJ will use, for this class, the legacy codegen.
 This might happen for multiple classes in the same .jar,

 ## My Java application needs to get data over the network, but I only get `SocketException`s